dotnet-presentations/blazor-workshop/docs/07-templated-components.md

 }
 ```

-Now we can remove `@inject OrderState OrderState` from the top of `ConfigurePizzaDialog.cshtml`.
+Now we can remove `@inject OrderState OrderState` from the top of `ConfigurePizzaDialog.razor`.

-Lastly, update the rest of this code to use the parameters and remove the lingering usage of `OrderState` from `ConfigurePizzaDialog.cshtml`.
-At this point the code should compile, but it will not run correctly because we haven't updated `Index.cshtml` yet.
+Lastly, update the rest of this code to use the parameters and remove the lingering usage of `OrderState` from `ConfigurePizzaDialog.razor`.
+At this point the code should compile, but it will not run correctly because we haven't updated `Index.razor` yet.

 ----

 Recall that our `TemplatedDialog` contains a few `div`s.
 Well, this duplicates some of the structure of `ConfigurePizzaDialog`.
 Let's clean that up.
-Open `ConfigurePizzaDialog.cshtml`; it currently looks like:
+Open `ConfigurePizzaDialog.razor`; it currently looks like:

 ```html
 <div class="dialog-container">